Live Support

 For Hague Convention Countries

-Used for destinations like UK, USA, Germany, Australia, Canada, and 120+ other Hague members.
+Used for destinations like the UK, USA, Germany, Australia, Canada, and many other Hague members.

 1. 01 Notarization by registered notary

-2. 02 State authentication — HRD or Home Department
+2. 02 State authentication through HRD or Home Department

 3. 03 MEA Apostille stamp